Word boundary assertion: \b, \B

 • Letters (A–Z, a–z), numbers (0–9), and underscore (_).

-• If the u and i flags are both set, other Unicode characters that get canonicalized to one of the characters above through case folding.
+• If the regex is Unicode-aware and the i flag is set, other Unicode characters that get canonicalized to one of the characters above through case folding.

 Word characters are also matched by the \w character class escape.